leeper/opinioncourse/Notes/Week8.md

 *Note: You do not need to read Lodge, Steenbergen, and Brau - "The Responsive Voter".
 Consider it an optional refresher on OL models.*

 ## Taber and Lodge ##
+* What is Bayesian reasoning/updating?
+How does this differ from motivated skepticism?
+(755)
+* What is motivation?
+What kinds of motivation do Taber and Lodge say are at work in citizens' thinking?
+(756)
+* What is "attitude polarization"?
+Why do the authors say it happens?
+How strong is the extant evidence for polarization?
+(756) Do they find any evidence for it (764--767)
+* What are the authors' expectations for how motivated reasoning works?
+(757)
+* How do the authors study motivated reasoning?
+How credible is their research design?
+(757--760)
+* What issues do they use for the study?
+Why do they choose these issues?
+What impact does it have for the generalizability of their results?
+* How do people evaluate attitude-congruent arguments?
+What about incongruent arguments?
+(760--761)
+* Are people more likely to look at congruent or incongruent information?
+(763--764)
+* Taber and Lodge discuss the idea of beliefs and opinions as "possessions" that people want to defend.
+(767) How credible is this argument and what implications does it have for the ideas of Bayesian updating, rationality, and democratic deliberation?

 ## Page, Shapiro, and Dempsey ##
 * Page et al. talk about public opinion in the aggregate.
 This is a shift from much of what we've read so far.
 What conceptualization of public opinion (from Herbst) do they adopt?